linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/The Value of the Swap Contract after Initiation.md

-If LIBOR = 8% (quarterly = 2.0%), we earn an extra $20,000 in interest and the invested proceeds from the Eurodollar contract are:
+If [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] = 8% (quarterly = 2.0%), we earn an extra $20,000 in interest and the invested proceeds from the Eurodollar contract are: